maher460/figphrase/README.md

 ```
 python ./evalation/explore.py -c ..\\train\\bnc_corpus.DIR  -m ..\\train\model-save\semcomp.meta -t 50 -u 200
 ```
 Wait the model to be loaded and then you can input some sentences to evaluate your trained model.
+The parameter "-t" and "-u" should be the same as in Step 3.

 When you input
 ```